voxie/training-modules/Module-05.md

 Prior to completing the module below it is highly recommended that you look at the following learning material:

-**Note:** PHPDocumentor2's 2.0 release documentation standard is the standard that new PHP development will conform to at RealPage.
+**Note:** PHPDocumentor2's 2.0 release documentation standard is the standard that new PHP development will conform to at Generation Tux.

 - [PHPDoc Documentation Standards](https://github.com/phpDocumentor/phpDocumentor2/blob/v2.0.0/docs/PSR.md)